RobertAndion/Discord_Music_Bot/README.md

 Todo/Possible adds in the future:
 Add a delete from queue function that removes a specific song from the queue based on position.
-Update read me and add a config file that brings in roles and configurations, like delays ,rather than having it hard coded.